 - Anything about you posted on social media as an interest, including sports teams, hobbies, cars, etc.

-Try to avoid using common phrases in your passwords as well, such as these:
+Avoid using common phrases in your passwords as well, such as:

 - Qwerty (in any form without special characters)